kpf5297/Python_Scripts/README.md

 Below is a list of currently available scripts, each residing in its own branch:

 - `row_parser.py`: A script for reducing the resolution of time series data in Excel files.
+- `nodal_delay_calculator.py`: A script for calculating the total nodal delay in a network using a GUI interface.
 - *More scripts will be added over time.*

 ## Getting Started